thejspr/thejspr.com/_posts/2021-01-25-replacing-google-analytics-with-plausible-analytics.md

 Another action I'm taking is replacing Google Analytics across my sites with [Plausible Analytics](https://plausible.io/).
-It's really good and doesn't do all the evil tracking google does, more reasonse [here](https://plausible.io/vs-google-analytics).
+It's really good and doesn't do all the evil tracking Google does, more reasons [here](https://plausible.io/vs-google-analytics).